officialplaak/Phaeton-docs/Technical Paper - PHAETON.md

 Mining is the process of dedicating effort (working) to bolster one series of transactions (a block) over any other potential competitor block.
 The achievement depends on cryptographically secure proof.
 [8]

-3.2 Bitcoin & Ethereum: Differences
+##### 3.2 Bitcoin & Ethereum: Differences
-3.2.1 Use Case: Ethereum
+##### 3.2.1 Use Case: Ethereum

 Transaction format: A transaction contains an array of inputs and an array of outputs.
 The entire transaction is hashed using SHA-2564 and this hash eventually serves as its globally unique transaction ID.
 Transactions are represented using an ad hoc binary format; each output contains an integer value representing a quantity of the Bitcoin currency.
 The precision of this value limits the extent to which units of the currency can be subdivided; the smallest unit is called a satoshi.
 By convention, 108 satoshis are considered the primary unit of currency, called one “bitcoin” and denoted B, BTC or XBT.
 Each output also has a short code snippet (in a special scripting language) called the scriptPubKey which represents conditions under which that transaction output is redeemable, that is, included as an input in a later transaction.

 Transaction scripts: Typically, the scriptPubKey specifies the hash of an ECDSA public key and a signature validation routine.
 This is called a “pay-to-pub-key-hash” transaction and the entire redeeming transaction must be signed using a key with the specified hash.
 The vast majority of Bitcoin transactions are pay-to-pub-key-hash while the system is often described as this being the only possibility, although other transaction types are possible.
 The scripting language is an ad hoc, non-Turing-complete stack language with fewer than 200 commands called opcodes.
 They include support for cryptographic operations—e.g., hashing data and verifying signatures.
 Like the transaction format, the scripting language is only specified by how the Bitcoin blockchain implements it.
 Transaction inputs refer to previous transactions by their transaction hash and the index of the output within that transaction’s output array.
 They must also contain a code snippet which “redeems” that transaction output called the scriptSig.
 To successfully redeem a previous transaction, the scriptSig and scriptPubKey, both must execute successfully, one after the other, using the same stack.
 For pay-to-pubkey-hash transactions, the scriptSig is simply a complete public key (with the correct hash) and a signature.

-Conservation of value: In addition to the requirements that each transaction input should match a previous transaction output and that the two scripts execute successfully, transactions are only valid if they satisfy the fundamental constraint that the sum of values of all transaction outputs is less than or equal to the sum of the values of all inputs.[9]
+Conservation of value: In addition to the requirements that each transaction input should match a previous transaction output and that the two scripts execute successfully, transactions are only valid if they satisfy the fundamental constraint that the sum of values of all transaction outputs is less than or equal to the sum of the values of all inputs.

-3.2.3 Use Case: Bitcoin
+##### 3.2.3 Use Case: Bitcoin

 The account state comprises the following four fields: